slegras/EBAI2017/hands-on/hands-on.md

 ```

 ## Bonus: checking two ENCODE quality metrics <a name="bonus"></a>
 **Goal**: This optional exercise aims at calculating the NSC and RSC ENCODE quality metrics.
-These metrics allow to classify the datasets (after mapping, contrary to FASTC that works on raw reads) in regards to the NSC and RSC values observed in the ENCODE datasets (see ENCODE guidelines)
+These metrics allow to classify the datasets (after mapping, contrary to FASTQC that works on raw reads) in regards to the NSC and RSC values observed in the ENCODE datasets (see ENCODE guidelines)

 ### 1 - PhantomPeakQualTools
 Warning : this exercise is new and is tested for the first time in a classroom context.
 Let us know if you encounter any issue.